Skip to content

 Uncategorized

 Raise the song of harvest home!
 The harvest festival is not, it seems, an official fixture in the Church of England calendar.
-It is deemed a local celebration and permissible on a Sunday only if there isn’t a more significant celebration to be had that day.
-Some traditions hold that the harvest festival should be … Read More “Come, ye thankful people come…” »
+It is deemed a local celebration and permissible … Read More “Come, ye thankful people come…” »

 The History of the Countryside